This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 350°F (177°C) and generously butter a 10-ounce ramekin.

-• In a small bowl, melt the butter and stir in the brown sugar until combined.
+• Melt the butter in a small bowl.
+Stir in the brown sugar until well combined.

-• Pour the mixture into the buttered 10-ounce ramekin.
-Place the pineapple slice on top and set the cherry in the center.
+• Pour the butter and brown sugar mixture into a buttered 10-ounce oven-safe ramekin.
+Place the pineapple slice on top and set the cherry in the center of the pineapple.

 • In a separate bowl, cream the softened butter and sugar.
 Mix in the egg yolk and vanilla until smooth.

-• Add the flour, baking powder, and salt, and stir until just combined.
-Stir in the milk until the batter is smooth.
+• Add the flour, baking powder, and salt to the bowl and stir just until combined.
+Pour in the milk and mix until the batter is smooth.

-• Let the cake cool for 15 minutes.
-Run a knife around the edges to loosen it.
-Place a plate over the ramekin, hold both together, and carefully flip.
-Lift off the ramekin, the cake should release onto the plate.
+• Let the cake cool in the ramekin for 15 minutes.
+Run a knife around the edge to loosen it.
+Place a plate over the ramekin, hold both together, and carefully invert the cake onto the plate.
+Lift off the ramekin and serve.
 Use oven mitts if the ramekin is still warm.

 Notes

-• Butter the ramekin well: Helps the cake release easily after baking.
+• Butter the ramekin well: Coat the bottom and sides generously so the caramel topping and cake release easily after baking.

 If doubling the recipe, use two 10-ounce ramekins or one 5×5-inch baking dish.